mohanraj-exe/mohanraj-exe/README.md

-- 👋 Hi, I’m Mohanraj S
-- 👀 I’m interested in developing web applications.
-- 🌱 I'm having one year of work experience in the MERN stack web development.
+- 👋 Hi, I’m Mohanraj S - Full stack web developer with one year of experience in the MERN stack.
 - 💞️ My portfolio: https://mohanrajs-portfolio-site.netlify.app/
 - 📫 How to reach me. email: smohan1029@gmail.com